SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

     3. Set a valid e-mail address.

         ***Important:** this email is the principal for the SSO communication that we will configure in a later section*
-    4. Select the "Logon" tabulator.
+    4. Select the "Logon Data" tabulator.

     ![Set Address](./images/MaintainUser1.png)